We Can Help!

 What is the process of applying for a trademark registration?

-Approximately three months after filing your application, an examining attorney at the USPTO will determine of there are any conflicting trademarks (either registered or pending registration) that may prevent you from receiving a trademark registration.
-The examining attorney will also check your application for any errors or mistakes.
-If there are any legal issues raised by the examining attorney, they will email an "Office Action" and give you six months to reply and address the issues.
+Approximately three to six months after your trademark application has been filed, an examining attorney at the USPTO will determine of there are any conflicting trademarks (either registered or pending registration) that may prevent yours from becoming registered.
+The examining attorney will also check your application for any general errors or mistakes.
+If there are any legal issues raised by the examining attorney, they will issue an "Office Action" that must be addressed and replied to within six months.

-Once the examining attorney approves the application (and response to any office actions), it will be published in the USPTO's "Official Gazette" for a period of thirty days.
-If no parties oppose the application during this period, then your trademark will usually become registered within a month or two.
-Thereafter, you will be mailed an official registration certificate.
+Once the examining attorney approves the application (along with any Office Actions that are issued), it will be published in the USPTO's "Official Gazette" for a period of thirty days.
+If no parties oppose the application during this period, then your trademark will subsequently become registered.

 What should I do if someone uses my trademark without permission?